 - If you turn work down, you may be offered less work in future

 - You don’t get to know the pupils

 - It can be lonely; you may be ignored in the staff room!

-*As mentioned in the pros, doing supply gives you the opportunity to see a lot of different schools.
-If a job comes up in one then you may be at an advantage if you want to work at the school.
-However, some schools are crafty and they will take supply staff on longer contracts, expecting them to plan and mark like a full-time teacher, but without the benefits such as pension, etc.
+- Some schools are crafty and will take supply staff on longer contracts, expecting them to plan and mark like a full-time teacher, but without the benefits such as pension, etc.

 Here are some comments from others regarding supply teaching:

 “I jumped ship at Christmas and have been on supply since while I look for something that doesn’t involve working in schools.
 Pros are that it is flexible and interesting to get an insight into different schools.
 Cons are the variation in daily pay and you have to plan carefully to cover holiday season.
 One of my agencies gets very little work for me but releases holiday pay if I haven’t worked for a couple of weeks.
 The other one rings almost every day!
 Also be very wary of being ripped off by agencies.
 I found my daily rate was £20 less than another member of supply despite same agency and being more experienced.